coot/ghc-tags-plugin/ghc-tags-plugin/README.md

 ## ● Emacs support

-To produce `etags` file you will need to pass the follwing option
+To produce `etags` file you will need to pass the following option
 ```
 -fplugin-opt=Plugin.GhcTags:--etags
 ```